Leslie Lamport: Awards and honors

 Lamport received the 2013 Turing Award for "fundamental contributions to the theory and practice of distributed and concurrent systems, notably the invention of concepts such as causality and logical clocks, safety and liveness, replicated state machines, and sequential consistency", which can be used in synchronizing the systems.
 He was elected a member of the National Academy of Engineering in 1991 for contributions to the theoretical foundations of concurrent and fault-tolerant computing.
 He was elected to Fellow of Association for Computing Machinery for fundamental contributions to the theory and practice of distributed and concurrent systems in 2014.
 He also received five honorary doctorates from European universities: University of Rennes and Christian Albrechts University of Kiel in 2003, École Polytechnique Fédérale de Lausanne (EPFL) in 2004, University of Lugano in 2006, and Nancy-Université in 2007.
 In 2004, he received the IEEE Emanuel R. Piore Award.
 In 2005, the paper "Reaching Agreement in the Presence of Faults" received the Dijkstra Prize.
 In honor of Lamport's sixtieth birthday, a lecture series was organized at the 20th Symposium on Principles of Distributed Computing (PODC 2001).
 In 2008, he received the IEEE John von Neumann Medal.
 In 2011, he was elected to the National Academy of Sciences.

+In 2020, the Solana blockchain platform named its smallest unit of currency the lamport in honor of Lamport.
+The lamport is a fractional native token with the value of 0.000000001 sol (one billionth of a sol).